 - Better than a store-bought one

-What Kind Of Coffee Do You Need For Cold Brew Coffee Concentrate?
+What Kind Of Coffee Do You Need For Cold Brew Concentrate?

-You can use any kind of ground coffee but it’s best if you buy whole beans because if you use coarse ground coffee there will be fewer grounds in your final concentrate.
+You can use any ground coffee, but it’s best to buy whole beans because if you use coarse grounds, there will be fewer grounds in your final concentrate.

-The best part of making your own coffee concentrate is that you can personalize the flavor.
+The best part of making your coffee concentrate is that you can personalize the flavour.

 How Long Is Cold Brew Concentrate Good For?

-The good thing about cold brew is that it’s naturally acidic so it slows down the growth of mold and bacteria.
-This means that the concentrate itself can last up to 4 weeks in your refrigerator.
+The good thing about cold brew is that it’s naturally acidic, so it slows down mould and bacteria growth.
+In addition, it means that the concentrate can last up to 4 weeks in your refrigerator.

-You get cold brew coffee made in a French press in most coffee shops but making it at home is much economical and you can customize the drink according to your taste.
+You get cold brew made in a French press in most coffee shops, but making it at home is much more economical, and you can customize the drink according to your taste.
 In addition, you know the ingredients that go in your cold brew.